Report: 75% Growth in 2023

 Import Dependence and Overcapacity Concerns

 Despite progress in domestic manufacturing, the US continues to heavily rely on solar module imports, raising concerns about supply chain resilience.
-Moreover, the emphasis on capacity additions over grid infrastructure has led to fears of overcapacity in the solar sector.
+Concerns on apacity additions over grid infrastructure has led to fears of overcapacity in the solar sector.

 Antoine Vagneur-Jones from BNEF highlights the risk of overcapacity in the solar industry due to excessive planned investments.
-This overemphasis on capacity additions underscores the need for a balanced approach that prioritizes infrastructure development alongside capacity expansion.
+This overemphasis on capacity additions will require a balanced approach that prioritizes infrastructure development alongside capacity expansion.

 Conclusion